 On David's death in January 1979 he took over the conductorship of Sheffield Teachers' Choir and with the support of Rupert Norris and the choir committee, set up 'The David Clover Festival of Singing' as a lasting tribute and memorial to this man who had done so much to direct James' future career as teacher, advisory teacher and finally adviser for music to the Sheffield L.E.A. - a post David Clover himself had held until his death.

 Richard was born in Kingston upon Hull in 1961.
 Educated at Silverdale Comprehensive School, Sheffield (Chorister, head-chorister and songman at Sheffield Cathedral), Trinity College of Music, London studying singing with the late Eric Vietheer and Anna Berenska as well as piano with Valda Aveling.

-Richard is currently senior Layclerk with Ely Cathedral Choir in July 2013 after 27 years loyal service.
+Richard retired as layclerk with Ely Cathedral Choir in July 2013 after 27 years loyal service.
 He has sung in many of the great cathedrals and churches of England, Europe, Canada and the USA.
-Co-founder of the close harmony group 'shades of blue'.
+He was Co-founder of the close harmony group 'shades of blue'.
 He has made numerous appearances on Radio and Television.
-As well as his layclerkship, Richard currently holds the full-time position of Technical Manager at Ely Cathedral as well as being the Technical Manager for his recording company Lantern Productions.
-Along with James Kirkwood, Richard was made honorary vice-president of the City of Sheffield Teachers' Choir in November 2008.
+Richard currently holds the position of Technical Manager at Ely Cathedral.
+He is also the Technical Manager for his recording company Lantern Productions.